New to Pinegrow? This interactive guide is the best place to start. We’ll go through all Pinegrow panels and take them for a spin.

 - Click on Create button

 3. Since this is the first CSS rule that we are adding, Pinegrow will ask us to confirm which stylesheet should be selected as default for adding new CSS rules.
-Let’s choose pine.css.
+Let’s choose style.css.
 After we set the default stylesheet, all new rules created with the Create button will go there.

 - The .big CSS rule is now created